Do Police Need a Warrant to Search Automobiles Parked on Private Property?

 Although warrantless searches in public places are valid, SCOTUS ruled that curtilage is not a public place and that its sanctity may not be violated just as the sanctity of the home may not be violated.
 Additionally, viewing inside curtilage from a lawful vantage point is not the same as the right to enter curtilage without a warrant for the purpose of conducting a search.
 The police officer saw inside the curtilage from a lawful vantage point on the street, but without a warrant, he did not have the right to enter the curtilage, search under the tarp, and photograph the motorcycle.

 If you have questions about your constitutional right to privacy, or if you have been arrested following any search or seizure, call The Wright Law Group today.
 With over 25 years of experience in Criminal Law, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.